bioAI-Oslo/RegDNNs/README.md

 A saliency map is a simple, yet effective method for understanding which parts of the image contribute most significantly to a neural network's decision.
 It is created by calculating the gradient of the output category with respect to the input image.
 This gradient is then visualized as a heatmap overlaying the original image, with high-gradient regions indicating important areas for the model's decision.
 The intuition behind this is that the gradient measures how much a small change in each pixel's intensity would affect the final prediction.
 So, large gradient values suggest important pixels.

 #### Occlusion Sensitivity
 Occlusion sensitivity is a method that involves systematically occluding different parts of the input image with a grey square (or other "occluder"), and monitoring the effect on the classifier's output.
 The output is then visualized as a heatmap showing how much the classifier's confidence decreased when each region was occluded, highlighting important regions in the input image for the model's decision.

+## Part Three: Exploring Jacobian and SVB Regularization
+For this part I chose to continue with the regularization techniques of the Jacobian Regularization from Hoffman 2019 and the SVB regularization from Jia 2019.
+I wanted to investigate these techniques further, also using models trained with L2 regularization and no regularization for comparison.
+I also chose to continue with the following visualization techniques for the investigation: accuracy curves, plots of decision boundaries and activation plots through dimensionality reduction (PCA).

+Learned:
+To use research rabbit to look for papers and try to get an overview of field.

+The folder *Jacobian Regularization* contains functionality for plotting decision boundaries.
+These boundaries take a random subsample of the 784-dimensional input space and plots a 2D plane of decision boundaries.
+Because of this it is quite limited, and will often show the wrong prediction even though the model actually makes the right prediction.
+It is useful to study the decision boundaries because we can observe how the different regularizers behave.